josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_uk_constitutional_fault_lines.md

 # ⚖️ UK Constitutional Fault Lines
-**First created:** 2025-09-04 | **Last updated:** 2025-09-14
+**First created:** 2025-09-04 | **Last updated:** 2025-09-29
-*Mapping overlapping pressures on the UK’s unwritten constitution*
+*Mapping overlapping pressures on the UK’s unwritten constitution.*

 ---

 ## Core Idea
-The UK is experiencing a **multi-vector constitutional crisis**.
+The UK is experiencing a **multi-vector constitutional crisis** —
-Not a single rupture, but overlapping pressures pulling against the
+not a single rupture, but overlapping pressures pulling against the unwritten constitution.
-unwritten constitution.

 ---